 The August 2016 outbreak of polio in Nigeria was a setback, after the country had nearly completed three years without a detected case.
 However, it should be viewed in the greater context of significant progress in the country and on the African continent.
 As recently as 2012, Nigeria accounted for more than half of all polio cases worldwide.
 The outbreak of cases in 2016 was confined to a very small area in the northeast where armed conflict had obstructed access of vaccinators and public health officials.
 The outbreak was in fact detected by improvements to surveillance that detected low-level circulation of the virus.
 After identifying the outbreak, GPEI partners mobilized a massive vaccination campaign that reached over 40 million children across five border countries in the Lake Chad region.
 Since that time, no new cases of wild polio have been detected in Nigeria.
+Since 2001, GPEI has successfully stopped outbreaks in over 40 countries, underscoring the need for continued support.

-Polio eradication is within reach, and now is the time for continued political commitment to realize what will be one of the greatest public health achievements in history and ensure that all children live polio-free, forever.
+If we fail to eradicate polio, within a decade we could see a global resurgence of as many as 200,000 new cases each year.
+Polio eradication is within reach.
+Now is the time for continued political commitment to realize what will be one of the greatest public health achievements in history and ensure that all children will polio-free, forever.